dd-group01/phase03/_pages/page03.md

 number: 3
 ---

-### "It's not you, it's your empty bank account"

-All women are gold-diggers to different degrees.
-Most just want financial stability, they want you to have a job, be able to afford a dinner out every week and a summer holiday.
-Some women just take this further.
-No matter what feminists try to preach in schools and the media, women have evolved to be dependent on men.
-Unlike men they do not feel the same sense of shame at not being self-reliant.
-If a woman loses her job, she can happily mooch off guys for a long time until something else comes along.
-A woman's identity largely derives from the status of her partner.
-A man's identity is derived from what he does.
+<section class="snap intro"><div class="module">All women are gold-diggers to different degrees.
+Most just want financial stability, they want you to have a job, be able to afford a dinner out every week and a summer holiday: women have evolved to be dependent on men.
+A woman’s identity largely derives from the status of her partner.
+A man’s identity is derived from what he does.
 I think this is why men tend to be makers and earners, and women are leechers and spenders.

-To put this in perspective, in a hunter/gatherer society back then, one would achieve this characteristic by being proficient at hunting and being a good provider/protector for his family.
-Nowadays, its clearly different lawl.
-Women value dominance which is defined in by wealth.

-There is no other way to describe them, gents.
-Some are good at hiding it while others have no shame in what they want.
-At the end of the day, they want your money.
-They don’t care about anything else.
-Society promotes this behavior now.
-Accept it, gents.
 All women are gold diggers.
-Female nature at it’s finest below.

-It should just be assumed that if a Women is Interested in a Man then She is Interested in him for what she thinks he can do for her whether that be his Treasure, Attention, Security, Servitude etx.
-Of Course, CASH IS KING!!
+</div></section>

 ### Is your girlfriend a gold digger?